“The first step towards getting somewhere is to decide that you are not going to stay where you are.” – Chauncey Depew.

 If I liken the last 2 or so years to the seasons, it has been a cold, dark winter.
 What happens during winter in nature?
 Plants and vegetation go dormant; most shed their leaves and rest their systems to gather and have energy when spring arrives.
 It is not a choice for a tree to sprout new leaves during spring, it’s the way it is.

 Whatever the environment encourages, that’s how the tree will respond – or not: if there are adequate nutrients, water and light, it will flourish.
 If it is deprived of these, it will not, or be weak and susceptible to disease and pests that will likely kill it in the end.
 If needed it will adapt to its environment – grow over, around or even through structures, send roots deeper for water and nutrients.

 It starts with a decision

 We have a choice too: we can adapt and reconfigure or remain stagnant through being susceptible to the environment around us.
 Oh, that’s easy for you to say Simoné, I hear you say.
 Yes, the environment has knocked you around, I have compassion for that and for you.
-In many ways this past year has been your winter.
+In many ways these past 2 years has been your winter.

 Like the tree it’s about growth and how you use the environment around you to draw strength.
 Setting up a supportive environment for yourself is vital when you step into action.
 This is where you go for the nutrients, water and sunlight that you need to grow and sprout new shoots.
 Remember, you are part of this support system and you draw on your own strength as well.
 When I work with my clients, it is so important for them to understand their own internal resources.
 How will you reclaim your power and take control of your life?